High speed rail: overview

 What’s happening next?

-The Oakervee Review is expected to be concluded during autumn 2019.
+The Oakervee Review is expected to be published during Spring 2020.

-Royal Assent for Phase 2a is expected at the end of 2019.
+Royal Assent for Phase 2a is expected during Spring 2020.
 Further detailed design will then take place and enabling works will commence.

 HS2 Ltd. is preparing a Hybrid Bill for Phase 2b, which is likely to be deposited in summer 2020.